The Crowns of George VI

 Grading Notes

-Many crowns did not see much circulation so coins in reasonable condition should be easy to obtain, though due to their weight and size, their large fields are prone to bag marks, especially from other crowns during their production.
+Many crowns did not see much circulation so coins in reasonable condition should be easy to obtain, though due to their weight and size, their large fields are prone to bag marks, especially "tooth-marks" from other the rims of other crowns during their production and bagging.

 Edward VIII